spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-import-categories/catalog-setup/categories/file-details-category-store.csv.md

 ## Import template file and content example

-Find the template and an example of the file below:
+The following table contains the template and an example of the file:

 | FILE | DESCRIPTION |
 |-|-|